Sources: Public Opinion of Forestry

 All results are subject to the effects of chance in sampling, so a range of uncertainty (confidence interval) is associated with results from the surveys.
 The confidence intervals take into account the effect of clustering, weighting and stratification in the survey designs.
 For questions asked to the whole UK sample of 2,000, the range of uncertainty around any result should be no more than ±3.3%, while for questions asked to 1,000 respondents, the corresponding range of uncertainty should be no more than ± 4.6%.

-Preliminary reports for England (using a subset of the UK data set), Scotland and Wales were published in June 2009.
+Preliminary reports for England (using a subset of the UK data set), Scotland and Wales were published in June 2009, along with the full sets of data tables.

-Final reports giving more in-depth information on the specific questions asked in each country, including breakdowns by geographic regions, socio-demographic variables (e.g. gender, age, health, social class), deprivation indices and rural urban categorisations will be published in October 2009.
+Final reports giving more in-depth information on the specific questions asked in each country, including breakdowns by geographic regions, socio-demographic variables (e.g. gender, age, health, social class), deprivation indices and rural urban categorisations were published in October 2009.